theticketfairy/tf-checkout-react-native/README.md

 ## Login

-This is used to authenticate the user.
+Used to authenticate the user.

 ## Tickets